 “You are all being ridiculous!”
 Poppy said as Crow dodged her for the second time.
 “Brightlight could choose any of you to be her guardian.
-You should look the part, not like a gaggle of squirrels returning form a game of Seek.
+You should look the part, not like a gaggle of squirrels returning from a game of Seek.
 Honestly.”
 Poppy huffed in frustration and Wildcat couldn’t help a pup-like chuckle.
-Poppy cut him a server look and he quieted with a guilty glance at Crow, who shrugged.
+Poppy cut him a severe look and he quieted with a guilty glance at Crow, who shrugged.
 Sorrel felt a pang of loneliness.
-She had no litter mates.
+She had no littermates.
 She was of Queen’s second litter.
-Two pups had been born, but Sorrel’s brother had died before they opened their eyes for the first time.
+There had been two pups, but Sorrel’s brother had died a brief time after they were born.
 She couldn’t even remember him.

 She did feel a connection with Brightlight, though.
 Brightlight was the only pup of Queen’s fifth litter.
 She had no littermates.
 Sorrel wondered if that ever made her lonely.
 If she ever needed another meer to talk to who understood.
-Maybe Brightlight would chose her then…?
-Sorrel pushed the thought away.
+Maybe Brightlight would choose her then…?
+Sorrel shoved the thought away.
 That was unlikely, she knew.
-Why would Brightlight chose her when there were so many other, more qualified meer, ready to be her guardian?
+Why would Brightlight want her when there were so many other, more qualified meer, ready to be her guardian?
 So, it was better for Sorrel not to get her hopes up.

 “It’s time we begin.”
-Queen announced from the to of the Hill.
-The family fell silent and Sorrel cast her sulky green gaze to her mother.
-“Since The Way Way Back meer of three moons old have chosen their guardians.
+Queen announced from the top of the Hill.
+The family fell silent, and Sorrel cast her sulky green gaze to her mother.
+“Since The Way Way Back meer of two moons old have chosen their guardians.
 We will not break this tradition tonight, with our youngest daughter.
 Brightlight,” Queen’s pale umber eyes glowed, “step forward and present yourself to the family.”

 Sorrel straightened so that she could see as Brightlight turned to face her family.
 “I am Brightlight.”
 The tiny meer proclaimed in a shaky voice, as tradition demanded.
 Her pelt was spiked with nerves.
 “I present myself to you, the Alphas family, my family.
 I want to learn the Ways of my ancestors.
-I want to tread in their wise pawsteps.
+I want to tread in their wise paw steps.
 I wish for one of you to train me.”
-Brightlight glanced up at her mother as she finished speaking the time hallowed words, spoken by every three moon old pup at their Choosing night.
+Brightlight glanced up at her mother as she finished speaking the time hallowed words, spoken by every two-moon-old pup at their guardian ceremony.